 Publications

 Choquette-Levy, N.; Ghimire, D.; Oppenheimer, M.; Ghimire, R.; and D. CK.
-“Hunkering Down” under Climate-Driven Risks in Subsistence Farming Communities, in prep.
+“Hunkering Down” under Climate-Driven Risks in Subsistence Farming Communities, under revision.

 We conduct a survey of 500 farming households in Nepal’s Chitwan Valley and employ cross-sectional and time series techniques to investigate how farmers’ information sources, social capital, and previous exposure to climate hazards shape climate risk perceptions and liveilhood decisions.